jjcherian/conditional-conformal/README.md

         Phi_fn : Callable[np.ndarray] -> np.ndarray
             Function that defines finite basis set that we provide exact conditional guarantees over

+	quantile_fn : Callable[np.ndarray] -> np.ndarray
+	    Function that defines data-dependent quantile we estimate that takes the same input as Phi_fn

         infinite_params : dict = {}
             Dictionary containing parameters for the RKHS component of the fit